Khainguyen1349/PSO_MobileAntena_MN/README.md

 Matlab plays control and verification roles.
 HFSS will check EM perfomance of designs.
 Optenni Lab provided optimal MN for each design.

 The work has been finialised with a submission on EuCAP 2019 Conference.
-More details of the publication can be seen in "Submission" folder.
+More details of the publication can be seen in "submission" folder.

 https://hal.archives-ouvertes.fr/hal-01963416/fr